Brady, 4-0 Pats face 0-4 Skins, whose QB situation is shaky

 LANDOVER, Md. — One of these NFL franchises is not like the other.
 At all.
 On one side, there’s the New England Patriots: Led by Bill Belichick’s defense and Tom Brady at quarterback, they’re the reigning Super Bowl champs and just so happen to be 4-0 this season.

 On the other?
-The Washington Redskins are 0-4, have a coach, Jay Gruden, that everyone assumes will be gone at the end of this season, if not sooner, and a starting QB spot that’s completely unsettled.
+The Washington Redskins are 0-4, have a coach, Jay Gruden, that everyone assumes will be gone at the end of this season, if not sooner, and a starting QB spot that keeps shuffling.

 No wonder New England is favored by about two touchdowns on the road Sunday.

-As of Thursday, no one knew for sure whether it would be Colt McCoy, Dwayne Haskins or Case Keenum taking snaps this weekend.
+Not until Gruden announced his pick Friday, no one knew for sure whether it would be Colt McCoy, Dwayne Haskins or Case Keenum taking snaps this weekend.
+Turns out, it will be McCoy, making him the third QB to play for Washington this season.

 Redskins running back Chris Thompson made the case that such uncertainty at the sport’s most important position was not a big deal.